pcdslab/SLMIndexBeta/README.md

 ## Install libdivsufsort
 1. Get libdivsufsort from here: https://github.com/y-256/libdivsufsort
+2. libdivsufsort can be configured to use OpenMP by modifying CMakeLists.txt.
-2. Follow the instructions to install the libdivsufsort.
+3. Follow the instructions to install the libdivsufsort.

 ### Linux
 Assuming /lds is the path to libdivsufsort home,